timmak/arc-docs/en/aws/intro-limits.md

 - Stuff **Just Fails** and you won't always get a useful error
   - This means: you HAVE to consider retrys including manual retrys where you create/destory/recreate infra workflows (and accordingly `.arc` workflows are intended to be run and rerun)
-  - Yes: I guess it is "kinda gross"!
-But: it works.
-Call this condition *immutable infrastructure* and maybe you'll feel better about it? &#128150;
+  - Yes: it is "kinda gross" but it works.
+Sometimes we call this situation *immutable infrastructure* to feel better! &#128150;
 - Regions go down and there isn't really a great way beyond a DNS change window to move them
 - Lambda cold starts are vicious on large lambdas; the best antidote is to author small as possible lambda functions (rule of thumb: sub 5mb is sub second)
 - API Gateway: whereby 403 it probably meant 404